statamic/docs/content/collections/fieldtypes/array.md

 ### Keyed Mode

-The second field contains pre-defined keys.
+The first field contains pre-defined keys.
 This will give the user a stricter input.
 They can only enter the values for the specified keys, and they cannot be reordered.

 ```yaml
 address: